ionic-team/stencil-site/src/docs/config/extras.md

 ### cssVarsShim

 Include the CSS Custom Property polyfill/shim for legacy browsers.
-Defaults to `true` for legacy builds only.
-ESM builds will not include the css vars shim.
-This is an opt-out polyfill for legacy builds.

-A result of setting this to `false` is that you will need to manually provide "fallback" properties to legacy builds.
+A result of this being set to `false` is that you will need to manually provide "fallback" properties to legacy builds.
 For example, in the css below, the css variable will not be polyfilled for IE11, so the developer will manually need to provide a fallback just before the css variable.
-If the app does not need to support IE11 it's recommended to set `cssVarsShim` to `false`.
+If the app does not need to support IE11 it's recommended to leave `cssVarsShim` set to the default value of `false`.

 ```css
 div {